isomerpages/seab-corp/pages/Updates for Private Candidates.md

 <p>b) For candidates who have been admitted to a tertiary institution and
 wish to withdraw your registration, a 100% refund of the subject fee(s) paid may be provided if your withdrawal request is submitted through the&nbsp;
-Candidates Portalwith the supporting documents confirming your tertiary admission, by&nbsp;21 June 2024, 11:00pm.&nbsp;</p>
+<a href="https://myexams.seab.gov.sg/auth/login" rel="noopener noreferrer nofollow" target="_blank">Candidates Portal</a>with the supporting documents confirming your tertiary
+admission, by&nbsp;21 June 2024, 11:00pm.&nbsp;</p>
 <p>You will receive your refund approximately one month after your withdrawal
 request has been approved by SEAB.
 Please note that any late registration